sebkrueger/bakery__sales_prediction_ml_project/3_Model/README.md

 - Add more data from external source out of CSV files in folder "bakery_sales_data"
 - Export Full dataframe into folder "exported_data"

-### 3. Stage - Splitt the dataset
+### 3. Stage - Split the dataset

+Script "SplitDataset.ipynb" for this stage is located in folder "0_DataPreparation"

 This stage do the following:
-- splitt the data by dateranges into three sets
+- splits the datasets into three sets
+- remove "Umsatz" and "Warengruppe" from test_set to allow later merge with test.csv data and prediction values
 - merge the test.csv content to test set to get dates and Warengruppe for needed later kaggle submission

 ### 4. Stage - Create and optimize the Model

+Baseline model is calculated in file "BaselineModel.ipynb" in folder "2_Baselinemodel" and uses to create a first running prediction by using linear regression and see what features might have impact to prediction and what features not.

+### 5. Stage validation of the model

+Check how the model will behave under validation data it has not used to train the model.

-### 5. Stage - Fill test dataset with predictiondata of created model
+### 6. Stage - Fill test dataset with predictiondata of created model

+Use the Model, created in Stage 4. and reduce dataset only to needed prediction values and remove all columns except "id" and "Umsatz" to make a upload to kaggle possible.